 MLGW is the largest three-service public utility in the nation.
 It serves nearly 415,000 customers in Shelby County.
-The Tennessee Valley Authority supplies electricity to MLGW, and natural gas is transported by two open access pipeline companies, Texas Gas Transmission Corporation and CMS Trunkline Gas Company.
-MLGW owns and operates Memphis' aretsian water system.
+The Tennessee Valley Authority supplies electricity to MLGW, and natural gas is transported by two open-access pipeline companies, Texas Gas Transmission Corporation and CMS Trunkline Gas Company.
+MLGW owns and operates Memphis' artesian water system.

 Plan your own home tour using our listing guide.